rdtproject/EJBPool/README.md

-# Small project for academic pursposes
+# About project
+Playing with EJB stack